8 Important Qualifications to Become President of the United States of America

 - having spent at least fourteen years total of residence within the US.

 What other qualifications (meaning life experiences) would you like to see a candidate have on his or her résumé to be deemed worthy of consideration for the American presidency?
-What kind of vocational experience is best suited from the job?
+What kind of vocational experience is best suited for the job?
 What educational level?
 What kind of volunteer service record (if any)?
 What about previous political experience?
-Should they have military experience?
+Should they have spent time in the military?

-So what do you think?
-Let's have a conversation about the qualifications for the American presidency.
+What do you think?
+Let's have a conversation about the best qualifications and life experiences needed to be an American president.

 Q: Do you have to be born in the US to run for president?